niansa/bash-shxdumper/README.md

 ## Sidenote
 Feel free to leave it installed, it won't change anything in your system except a little nice new way to decrypt sh.x scripts!
+(and a little outdated master branch bash version lol)